bcrowell/bcrowell.github.io/psychopathic_ai/index.md

 be reproduced cheaply in vast quantities.
 Artist Hollie Mengert [says](https://www.theverge.com/23444685/generative-ai-copyright-infringement-legal-fair-use-training-data), "For me, personally, it feels like someone’s taking work that I’ve done, you know, things that I’ve learned — I’ve been a working artist since I graduated art school in 2011 — and is using it to create art that that I didn’t consent to and didn’t give permission for."

-And now Microsoft is jumping in with [software](https://arstechnica.com/information-technology/2023/01/microsofts-new-ai-can-simulate-anyones-voice-with-3-seconds-of-audio/
+And now Microsoft is jumping in with [software called VALL-E](https://arstechnica.com/information-technology/2023/01/microsofts-new-ai-can-simulate-anyones-voice-with-3-seconds-of-audio/
 ) that is supposed to be able to imitate anyone's voice based on a three-second sample.
 There are obvious applications.
 A Chinese political dissident gets a call from her mother, but it's actually the police.
 A woman who has escaped an abusive relationship gets a voice mail that she thinks is from an old friend.
 [Deepfake pornography](https://en.wikipedia.org/wiki/Deepfake_pornography) can now use not just Gal Gadot's face but also her voice.
+(The video portion of these deepfakes is now apparently really easy to do on a normal PC.)
+And as with DALL-E, there is a misuse of people's personal data as the "seed" for the algorithm.
+The fakes are based on approximate matches to voices in the database used by Microsoft, which is mostly people who recorded auiobooks.
+You thought you were helping blind people access Alice Walker, but actually you helped a stalker track down his ex.
+Thanks, Microsoft!

 I don't know about you, but this seems like a loathsome take on what the future should be.
 I'm not normally a big fan of government regulation, but it's necessary here.